kiramclean/blog/site/blog/2020-12-11-how-to-set-up-your-own-nextcloud-instance.md

 One of my goals for 2020 was to stop using Google's products.
 There are a lot of reasons why, but that's not the point of this post.
 I found out about Nextcloud last month and it turns out it's a great replacement for a lot of Google.
 I don't actually use all of its features, but I've migrated my calendar, reminders, contacts, bookmarks, video calls, photos, and news feeds and I'm really happy with it so far.

-There are a lot of companies that will host Nextcloud for you where you just sign up for an account like anything else, but in case you're interested in hosting Nextcloud for yourself this post is basically a brain dump of how I did it that.
+There are a lot of companies that will host Nextcloud for you where you just sign up for an account like anything else, but in case you're interested in hosting Nextcloud for yourself this post is basically a brain dump of how I did that.
 It took me a while to cobble together all the pieces I needed to get everything working from end to end, so I'm hoping this might save someone else from having to do the same.
 If you know your way around servers and Nextcloud already you can just skim the headings like a checklist to make sure you don't forget an important step.
 But if you want a succinct overview of the actual steps I did and commands I ran, each section contains those details.
 By the end you'll see how I installed Nextcloud on my own server, secured it, set up backups, and set up external storage for my photos.

 Some parts are pieced together from other partial guides or longer blog posts, so where relevant the references lead to those sources.
 This post is more of a quick start with just the essential steps.
 Anything in `<pointy-brackets>` is meant to be replaced.
 So the actual command I ran was e.g. `adduser kira`, not `adduser <name>`.